DeepChainBio/deepchain-apps/README.md

 ```

 # How it works
 Some command are provided in order to create and deploy an application.
-Below are the main command that should be used in a terminal:
+Below are the main commands that should be used in a terminal:

 ```
 deepchain login
 deepchain create myapplication
 ```
-The last command will download the github files inside the myapplication folder.
+The last command will download the github files inside the **myapplication** folder.

 You can modify the app.py file, as explain in the [Deechain-apps templates](#deepchain-apps-templates)